franciscopoggi/academic/content/courses/LawEcon/questions2.md

 weight: 1
 ---

-**Instructions**:

-- For these questions there are no right or wrong answers.
+**Instructions**: For these questions, there are no right or wrong answers.
 There are, however, better and worse arguments you can make.
 - Feel free to use any source of information that you want, but I recommend that you first spend some time thinking about the question on your own.
-- Try to convey your answer in a **concise** and **clear** way.
+- Try to convey your answer concisely and clearly.

 [Set 1](/files/LawEcon/questions_1.pdf) (Due: September 18)